nav-dev-2000/docsbot-dev-testing/src/pages/documentation/developer/embeddable-chat-widget.md

 ### Other API Methods

-There are a few other methods you can use to interact with the widget once it has been initialized.
+There are several methods you can use to interact with the widget once it has been initialized.

 ```js
 // Open the widget.